 In order to complete this course a student must successfully complete all the following CORE modules (totalling 180 credits):

-This module introduces you to the planning system as it currently exists, how it has evolved since its creation, and how far this reflects the building blocks of spatial planning as viewed through the economic, social and environmental foundations, and its response to contemporary agendas.
+This module introduces you to the planning system as it currently exists, how it has evolved since its creation, and how far this reflects the building blocks of spatial planning as viewed through the economic, social and environmental foundations.
 It contributes to the formation of personal and professional ethics and values and to your lifelong appreciation of how the core values of planning apply in changing circumstances.
 Through this critical assessment informed by these different foundations we examine what the planning system has gained, has lost, and may need to rediscover.
 The module asks critical questions about the role and purpose of planning and considers the assumptions which underpin planning practice.

 This module introduces you to the role of governance within planning and decision making, including legal issues, rights, and stakeholder/participation-related issues.
 It explores multi-level and multi-scalar decision making that can be both formal and informal, and addresses the skills needed for planners and planning lawyers to facilitate this process.
 Key environmental issues, such as climate change, sustainable energy and water management are used as examples with which to explore these issues, as are other planning issues such as transport and protective designations.